Ray Eames: Shell Chair

 Originally created in 1948 for the Museum of Modern Art’s “International Competition for Low-Cost Furniture Design,” the Eames Fiberglass Shell Chair was first sold in 1950.
-It was a wholly novel creation for its time, with the entire seat made of plastic, ultimately in range of distinctive colors, some of them vibrant.
+It was a novel creation for its time, with the entire seat made of plastic, ultimately in a range of colors, some of them vibrant.

 The first shell chairs were released in three colors: Parchment, Greige, and Elephant Grey Hide.
 Less than a year later three more colors were added, Seafoam Green, Lemon Yellow, and Red Orange.
 These six colors comprised the "first generation" of Eames shell chairs, made from 1950 to 1954.

 Films

 Charles and Ray also created these films for the Eames Office: